-- If your next period arrives as scheduled.
+If your next period arrives as scheduled.
 There are no signs that will tell you if your tablets have worked.
-Yes, you may have hormone effects like cramps in the tummy, or soreness to the breasts or spotting /bleeding.
+Yes, you may have hormone effects like cramps in the tummy, soreness in the breasts or spotting /bleeding.
 None of these is a definite sign that you are pregnant.
-The best way to tell is to do a pregnancy test if your next period is later than 7 days.
+The best way to tell is to do a pregnancy test if your next period is later than seven days.
 The earliest urine tests will be positive in 2-3 weeks after sex or when you took your Postinor 2.

-- You can use it up to 72 hours after sex.
-However, it is not as effective after the third day as it is within the first 12 or 24 hours after sex.
+You can use it up to 72 hours after sex.
+However, it is less effective after the third day than within the first 12 or 24 hours after sex.
 We do not recommend using it more than three days following sex.

 Side Effects Of Postinor 2

-- You may decide to keep a spare pack of Postinor at home, so it is readily available if you need it.
+You may decide to keep a spare pack of Postinor at home so it is readily available if you need it.
 Then straight after sex, take your 1st tablet, followed by a second tablet after 12 hours.
-If you vomit within two hours after a tablet, please repeat it to make sure it works.
-Taking it during the first half of your cycle (before you ovulate), is very likely to protect you – (up to 85% effectiveness).
+If you vomit within two hours after taking a tablet, please repeat it to ensure it works.
+Taking it during the first half of your cycle (before you ovulate) is very likely to protect you – (up to 85% effectiveness).
 If you are very close to ovulation, another pill may be better – Ella; or the Copper coil.
 The Copper coil is the most effective emergency birth control method.
 You will need to see a health provider to prescribe and insert the coil.

-- No, Postinor 2 primarily works by delaying ovulation.
+No, Postinor 2 primarily works by delaying ovulation.
 Some studies think it may make the mucus in your vagina thicker or change the womb lining so that sperm cannot travel very far in the womb.
-Or, even if the sperm meets the egg (fertlisation), it may not be able to plant in the womb.
+Or, even if the sperm meets the egg (fertilisation), it may not be able to plant in the womb.
 However, other studies do not show that postinor 2 does this effectively, so overall, we think the primary way it works is by delaying ovulation.
 Don’t forget that levonorgestrel delays ovulation by five days.
 So if you have sex again at this time without protection, you are at a second risk of getting pregnant.
-So after taking the emergency pill, go back on your regular contraception method or use another emergency contraception again in this instance.
+So after taking the emergency pill, return to your regular contraception method or use another emergency contraception again.

-- There is an extensive range of side effects that can develop after you take Postinor 2.
+An extensive range of side effects can develop after you take Postinor 2.

-- Headaches, Nausea, lower Abdominal pain, Bleeding not related to menses, and Fatigue.
+Headaches, Nausea, lower Abdominal pain, bleeding unrelated to menses, and Fatigue.

-- Moderate to severe abdominal pain, Rash, Urticaria, Pruritus, Pelvic pain, Dysmenorrhoea, Face swelling.
+Moderate to severe abdominal pain, Rash, Urticaria, Pruritus, Pelvic pain, Dysmenorrhoea, and Face swelling.

 Can Postinor 2 Cause Infertility?